ryantd42/NY-Legislative-Git/2023/S8144C-2023/bill.md

-  printed to be committed to the Committee  on  Insurance  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee
+  printed to be committed to the Committee  on  Insurance  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said  committee  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the insurance law, in relation to prohibiting  discrimi- nation  against  individuals  who  tested positive for HIV or who were prescribed pre-exposure prophylaxis medication for HIV prevention with respect to life, accident, and health insurance coverage
+ AN  ACT to amend the insurance law, in relation to prohibiting discrimi- nation against individuals who were prescribed pre-exposure prophylax- is medication for HIV prevention with respect to life,  accident,  and health insurance coverage

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Paragraph 3 of subsection (a) of section 4224 of the insur- ance law is renumbered paragraph 4 and a new paragraph  3  is  added  to read as follows:
   (3)  REFUSE  TO  INSURE,  REFUSE  TO  CONTINUE  TO INSURE OR LIMIT THE AMOUNT, EXTENT OR KIND OF COVERAGE AVAILABLE TO AN INDIVIDUAL, OR CHARGE A DIFFERENT RATE FOR THE SAME COVERAGE SOLELY  BECAUSE  THE  INSURED  OR POTENTIAL INSURED WAS PRESCRIBED PRE-EXPOSURE PROPHYLAXIS (PREP) MEDICA- TION FOR THE PREVENTION OF HIV INFECTION;
   §  2.
 Paragraph  3 of subsection (b) of section 4224 of the insurance
  law is renumbered paragraph 4 and a new paragraph 3 is added to read  as
  follows:
   (3)  REFUSE  TO  INSURE,  REFUSE  TO  CONTINUE  TO INSURE OR LIMIT THE AMOUNT, EXTENT OR KIND OF COVERAGE AVAILABLE TO AN INDIVIDUAL, OR CHARGE A DIFFERENT RATE FOR THE SAME COVERAGE SOLELY  BECAUSE  THE  INSURED  OR POTENTIAL INSURED WAS PRESCRIBED PRE-EXPOSURE PROPHYLAXIS (PREP) MEDICA- TION FOR THE PREVENTION OF HIV INFECTION;
   § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD13530-05-4
+  LBD13530-07-4